If you find yourself answering yes to even one of these questions, you have been indulging in what is termed as ‘Distracted Driving’.

 The use of mind-altering substances such as alcohol, illicit drugs, or even some heavy prescription medication may reduce focus and slow down reflexes.
 It is because of this reason that driving under the influence is also categorized as distraction to driving.
 In many states, drunk driving attracts large fines, suspension of the driver’s license, and possibly jail time.
 Car insurance companies tend to charge higher premiums to offenders who have been caught for drunk driving.

 - Losing Focus

 Driving can be fun.
 But it is also a big responsibility because the driver is accountable for their own safety as well as that of the other passengers and the people on the road.
 We must remember that a mishap could happen within a split second and only if we are driving with 100 percent focus, can we do something to avoid (or at least reduce) the possible damage.
 So, keep your focus on the task—and wheel—at hand.

-Findings by the NHTSA suggests that one in three teens who text admits to doing it while driving as well.
-Their research also finds that dialing a phone number while driving increases a teen driver’s risk of accident by 23 times.
+Findings by the NHTSA suggest that one in three teens who text admits to doing it while driving as well.
+Their research also finds that dialing a phone number while driving increases a teen driver’s risk of an accident by 23 times.

 Talking or texting on the phone takes your teen’s focus off the task of driving.
 This distracted driving significantly reduces their ability to react to a roadway hazard or even bad weather like iced or wet roads; which could lead to dangerous accidents.